Norwegian Air CEO says Boeing changed 787 pump design

 "We know from the one that has flown very well so far, that it is performing fantastic" on fuel burn "and passengers love it."

-The CEO's softer tone contrasts with previous frustration with the Dreamliner, which has suffered a string of troubles - including high profile battery woes - since it entered service two years ago.
+The CEO's softer tone contrasts with previous frustration with the Dreamliner, which has suffered a string of troubles since it entered service two years ago.
 Among previous remarks, the airline has said, "(The) Dreamliner has proven to be more of a nightmare for airlines relying on this new craft, especially Norwegian Air Shuttle."

 Taking the plane out of service forced Norwegian Air to lease an Airbus EAD.PA A340 jet, and stranded passengers for 12 hours.
 Kjos declined to disclose the cost of those measures, but said fuel burn on the four-engine Airbus jet was high, especially compared with the next-generation, two-engine 787.